markmo/dltemplate/README.rst

 39. Introduction to model-based RL networks.
 40. Implement a Deep Q-Network using Experience Replay.
 41. Implement a Deep Recurrent Q-Network to handle Partially Observable Markov Decision Processes (POMDPs).
+42. Introduction to Asynchronous Actor-Critic Networks based on `DeepMind Paper <https://arxiv.org/pdf/1602.01783.pdf>`_.
-42. Processing audio using an RNN to detect wake-words.
+43. Processing audio using an RNN to detect wake-words.
-43. Introduction to Neural Turing Machines.
+44. Introduction to Neural Turing Machines.

 Datasets